mauritzerick/project1/README.md

 ### Main goal: Building first CRUD full-stack web application with Ruby on Rails and Heroku deployment.

+The basis of this web app is a job board for anyone looking to get hired can come and apply for position.
+On the other hand, if you are a user or company looking to post a job you can sign up for free and post a job with a fee .

 ### Main features:

 1. Encrypted user login for normal users and admin